ND15/DNN-based-Speaker-Verification/README.md

-## Speaker Recognition (Tensorflow-2)
+## Speaker Verification (Tensorflow-2)
-A Tensorflow-2 Repository containing implementation of DNN architectures for Speech Recognition/Speaker Verification.
+A Tensorflow-2 Repository containing implementation of DNN architectures for Speaker Identification/Speaker Verification.
 The results of the models along with detailed analysis will be available [here](https://nd15.github.io/nemo/).
 For the purpose of training and testing a smaller version of VoxCeleb dataset containing audio samples of only Indian Celebritites is used in this project in order to facilitate faster prototyping.